Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/knavalbattle.md

  disposable and partially isolated GNU/Linux environments within any generic GNU/Linux host OS and without requiring root privileges to install packages.

- NOTE: due to "proot", it is unable to connect the internet.

  USAGE (from the command line):

            kdegames -h (shows the list of games)